-Ileal and colonic microRNA profiles stratify pediatric CD from non-IBD patients

-We had previously performed small RNA-sequencing (smRNA-seq) on 60 ileum and 76 colon tissue index biopsies from pediatric CD patients as well as 50 ileum and 48 colon tissue samples from non-IBD (NIBD) individuals 25.
-In that study, we focused our analysis on only one miRNA of interest.
+Ileal and colonic miRNA profiles stratify pediatric CD from patients with NIBD.
+We had previously performed small RNA-Seq (smRNA-Seq) on 60 ileum and 76 colon tissue index biopsies from pediatric patients with CD as well as 50 ileum and 48 colon tissue samples from NIBD individuals (25).
+In that study, we focused our analysis on only 1 miRNA of interest.
 Therefore, the full potential of the predictive power of miRNAs for clinical outcomes in pediatric CD remained unknown.
 To fill this important knowledge gap, and to define a comprehensive miRNA signature of pediatric CD, we first expanded the cohort to 277 total samples and then implemented and applied the bioinformatic analysis pipeline miRquant 2.0.
-Subsequent to the implementation of this pipeline, we removed datasets with less than one million reads mapped to miRNAs (Methods) (Figure 1A, Table 1).
-We also removed from further analysis those samples from individuals without detailed clinical information, including SIM, age, and sex (Methods).
-The age and sex breakdown of the pediatric patients whose samples remained for further analysis are provided in Table 2 (n=245).
+Subsequent to the implementation of this pipeline, we removed data sets with less than 1 million reads mapped to miRNAs (Figure 1A and Table 1).
+We also removed from further analysis those samples from individuals without detailed clinical information, including smRNA integrity metric (SIM), age, and sex.
+The demographics of the pediatric patients whose samples remained for further analysis are provided in Table 2 (n = 245).

-Unsupervised hierarchical clustering and principal component analysis (PCA) of the miRNA profiles across all 245 samples showed a strong stratification by disease status (CD vs. NIBD) (Figure 1B-C).
-This result was maintained when considering only the patient-matched samples (n=228) (Figure S1).
-PCA of the colonic and ileal miRNA datasets, separately, also revealed a robust grouping of samples by disease (CD vs. NIBD) along the first principal component (Figure 1D).
-There was no additional stratification detected according to age or sex (Figure 1E).
+Unsupervised hierarchical clustering and principal component analysis (PCA) of the miRNA profiles across all 245 samples showed a strong stratification by disease status (CD versus NIBD) (Figure 1, B and C).
+This result was maintained when considering only the patient-matched samples (n = 228) (Supplemental Figure 1A; supplemental material available online with this article; https://doi. org/10.1172/jci.insight.168800DS1).
+PCA of the colonic and ileal miRNA data sets, separately, also revealed a robust grouping of samples by disease (CD versus NIBD) along the first principal component (Figure 1D).
+There was no additional stratification detected according to age, sex, race, or ethnicity (Figure 1E and Supplemental Figure 1B).

-Colonic microRNAs separate pediatric CD into two clusters

-Performing PCA analysis on each tissue individually, pediatric CD patients appear to be stratified into two clusters based on colonic miRNA profiles (Figure 1D), while this is not clearly evident with ileal miRNA profiles (Figure 1D).
-Intriguingly, it is apparent that the clustering among colonic CD cases is partially due to future ileal stricturing status (Figure S2A).
-To define the colonic miRNAs that may explain this stratification, we sought to identify the miRNAs that are significantly differentially expressed between the two clusters (Figure S2B).
-Using DESeq2 we found two colonic miRNAs (miR-99b and miR-146b) significantly more highly expressed in cluster #1, which includes all but one of the individuals who developed ileal stricturing, and one colonic miRNA (miR-451a) significantly more highly expressed in cluster #2 (Figure S2C).
+Colonic miRNAs separate pediatric CD into 2 clusters.
+Performing PCA analysis on each tissue individually, pediatric patients with CD appear to be stratified into 2 clusters based on colonic miRNA profiles (Figure 1D), while this is not clearly evident with ileal miRNA profiles (Figure 1D).
+Intriguingly, it is apparent that the clustering among colonic CD cases is partially due to future ileal stricturing status (Supplemental Figure 2A).
+To define the colonic miRNAs that may explain this stratification, we sought to identify the miRNAs that are significantly differentially expressed between the 2 clusters (Supplemental Figure 2B).